rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 .. date::2016-Jan-14

-Performance-base advertising is a marketing form that Ads buyer pays only when measurable results events happen.
+Performance-base advertising (also called real-time advertising) is a marketing form that Ads buyer pays only when measurable results events happen.
 In performance-based advertising, advertiser, publisher and ads Exchange build up a community response of common interests and supports.
 Three party are dedicate to deliver high quality impressions to target audience and generate high response events.
-In order to achieve this, the common interests community has to best predict target audience's characteristics and interests,
+In order to achieve this, the community has to best predict target audience's characteristics and interests.
+This problem has attracted both industrial and academic attentions.
+Solutions involve cutting-edge technologies such like machine learning, data mining, optimization etc.
+Performance-based advertising are able to show fine grind impression to real-time user according to user interests and characteristics.
+Such has better results.

+..
+To be continue..

+The performance-base advertising has taken the industry leading marketing form, the proportion of performance-base advertising revenue in online advertising has increased from 46% to 66% in past 10 years.

+The components of online performance-base advertising platform are follows:

+ * **Publisher**: A publisher is web resource such like web page or search engine which present advertisements to internet browser (consumer) though it's content or service.
+ * **Advertiser**: A advertiser is the party has demands on marketing and branding, advertiser is seeking to buy impression opportunities to show it's creative to target audience.
+ * **Ads Exchange**: Ads Exchange gathers impressions and sell them in a second-price (true value) auction basis.
+ * **Data Management Platform and Data Provider**: DMP and DP manage and provide data to demands side
+ * **Demand Side Platform**:
+ * **Supply Side Platform**:

 Contract-based advertising
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to other advertising media, online advertising also involves publisher and advertiser.
-A publisher is a web resource owner such like web page or search engine which present advertisements to internet user though it's content
+.. date::2016-Jan-14

+The old form of online advertising is contract-based advertising, also called offline advertising.
+In this pricing model, impressions are negotiated and sold in packs offline,

 Components of performance-based advertising platform